sbelete01/Readr-1/README.md

 * A user logs in with third-party authenication from Google.
 * The first time a user logs in, they will be prompted for their name, DOB and a short questionare.
 * After completing the questionare, they will see a page with a single book suggestion and short description of the book.
-* The users will see three large button links below the book suggestion
+* The users will see two large button links below the book suggestion
-    - **"Interested", "Not Interested", and "Read Now".**
+    - **"Interested", "Not Interested".**
 * The user can click "Interested", "Not Interested"" in the book suggestion
     - This information is saved in a join table in the database with the userID, the book's ISBN, and a boolean value.
 * #### If the user clicks "Interested":